 • 100g of 00 flour

-Finely chop celery, peeled carrot and onion, creating the base for your sauté.
-Fry the vegetables in the pan with a little oil, stewing for about ten minutes over low heat, stirring occasionally.
-Combine the minced Chianina and the pork and let the meat sauté slowly for about ten minutes, covering with the lid.
+Finely chop the celery, peeled carrot, and onion, creating the base for your sauté.
+Sauté the vegetables in a pan with a little olive oil, simmering for about ten minutes over low heat, stirring occasionally.
+Add the ground Chianina and pork and allow the meats to brown slowly for about ten minutes, covering with a lid.

-After this time, blend with the white wine, allowing the alcohol to evaporate well.
-Only at this point can you pour in the tomato puree and water with a pinch of salt, leaving it to cook over medium-low heat for about two hours.
-Season with salt and pepper and add the milk, letting it cook for another five minutes, then turn off.
+After this time, deglaze with the white wine and let the alcohol evaporate well.
+Only at this point can you pour in the tomato passata and the water with a pinch of salt, leaving it to cook on medium-low heat for about two hours.
+Adjust for salt and pepper and add the milk, cooking for another five minutes before turning it off.

-Make the bechamel sauce: take a small pot and heat the milk.
-In another pan, melt the butter in small pieces over low heat and, when it is melted, remove from the heat by adding the sifted flour and mix vigorously.
-Put it on the fire and let it brown.
+Prepare the béchamel: take a small pot and heat the milk.
+In another pan, melt the butter in pieces over low heat and, when it is melted, remove from the heat, adding in the sifted flour and mixing vigorously.
+Put back on the heat and let it brown.
 Add the milk to the roux, then mix vigorously with a pinch of salt and nutmeg, allowing it to thicken over low heat, cooking for about 5-6 minutes.
-And that's it!
-The bechamel sauce is also ready.
+And there you have it!
+The béchamel is ready.

-Make up the lasagna.
-Spread a drizzle of bechamel sauce on the surface in a pan, then place the lasagna and pour a layer of bechamel sauce and a layer of meat sauce.
-Sprinkle with grated Parmesan cheese and repeat the steps from the beginning, until you have run out of ingredients.
-Go with another good sprinkling of Parmesan cheese and it's done!
-Bake in a ventilated oven at 180 degrees for 15 minutes.
+Assemble the lasagna.
+Distribute a drizzle of béchamel on the bottom of a baking dish, then lay the lasagna sheets and pour in a layer of béchamel and one of ragù.
+Sprinkle with grated Parmigiano and repeat the steps from the beginning until you finish the ingredients.
+Finish with another nice sprinkle of Parmigiano and it’s done!
+Bake in a ventilated oven at 180°C for 15 minutes.
 Lunch is served!

-Lasagna with vegetable ragout is a good alternative for those who do not like meat or for those who would like a light and tasty version of lasagna.
-The beauty of this first one is that preparation times (and also the calories of the dish!) are drastically reduced.
-To give flavor to this lasagna, the most important thing is to choose seasonal, tasty and aromatic vegetables.
-But let's see the recipe.
+The lasagna with vegetable ragù is a valid alternative for those who do not enjoy meat or for those who would like a lighter and tastier version of lasagna.
+The beauty of this dish is that it drastically reduces preparation time (and also the calories of the dish!).
+To give flavor to this lasagna, the most important thing is to choose seasonal, flavorful, and aromatic vegetables.
+But let’s see the recipe.

 For four people you will need: